strimzi/strimzi-kafka-oauth/examples/docker/README.md

 This module provides docker containers for the demo.
 It includes Keycloak, realm import service for Keycloak, and a preconfigured Kafka broker.

-Alternative option is to use included Hydra project as authorization server.
+Alternative option is to use included 'hydra' or 'spring' project as authorization server.

 Building